Pentest-R1: Towards Autonomous Penetration Testing Reasoning Optimized via Two-Stage Reinforcement Learning: Methodology

 \subsection{Stage 2: Online Reinforcement Learning in Interactive Environments}

-In the second stage, the pre-trained agent is deployed into an interactive CTF environment, specifically InterCode-CTF \cite{yang2023intercode}, a benchmark for language model-driven hacking tasks.
+In the second stage, the pre-trained agent is deployed into an interactive CTF environment, specifically InterCode-CTF \cite{yang2023intercode}, a benchmark for language-model-driven hacking tasks.
 Here, the agent learns from the consequences of its actions in real-time.
-The agent interacts with a sandboxed environment by issuing commands, receiving feedback in the form of standard output or error messages.
+The agent interacts with a sandboxed environment by issuing commands, receiving feedback (i.e., the next state) in the form of standard output or error messages.
 This trial-and-error process allows the agent to learn from its mistakes and reinforce successful strategies.
-In this stage, we use an enhanced version of GRPO with observation masking, ensuring the loss is calculated only on tokens generated by the agent (assistant role) and not from the environment's feedback (user role).
+In this stage, we use an enhanced version of GRPO with a loss mask, ensuring the loss is calculated only on tokens generated by the agent (assistant role) and not from the environment's feedback (user role).

-\textbf{Episodic Trajectory Optimization with GRPO.} Our approach in this stage enhances the standard GRPO algorithm to optimize for multi-turn, interactive tasks.
-Instead of generating and scoring a single response, our agent generates an entire multi-step \textit{trajectory}, $\tau = (a_0, o_1, a_1, o_2, \dots, a_{T-1}, o_T)$, where $a_t$ is the agent's action at turn $t$ and $o_{t+1}$ is the subsequent observation from the environment.
-The final reward is \textit{episodic}, meaning a single scalar reward $R(\tau)$ is calculated based on the cumulative outcome of the entire trajectory.
+\textbf{Episodic Trajectory Optimization with GRPO.} Our approach in this stage enhances the standard GRPO algorithm for multi-turn, interactive tasks.
+Instead of scoring a single response, our agent generates an entire multi-step \textit{trajectory}, $\tau = (s_0, a_0, r_0, s_1, a_1, r_1, \dots, s_T)$, where $s_t$ represents the state (i.e., the cumulative observation history from the environment), $a_t$ is the agent's action (the \textit{Thought} and \textit{Command}), and $r_t$ is the immediate reward.
+The final reward is \textit{episodic}, meaning a single scalar reward $R(\tau)$ is calculated based on the cumulative outcome of the entire trajectory (with shaped per-step rewards for valid actions and penalties for errors).
 This reward is then used to compute the advantage $\hat{A}(\tau)$.
 A crucial modification is the use of a turn-aware loss mask, $M$.
 This mask ensures that during backpropagation, the loss is calculated only on the tokens generated by the agent (the \textit{assistant} role) and not on the feedback from the environment (the \textit{user} role).
 The objective function for our multi-turn GRPO variant can be expressed as: